Privileged Identity Management (PIM) for Groups

 Privileged Identity Management and group nesting

-In Azure AD, role-assignable groups can’t have other groups nested inside them.
-To learn more, see Use Azure AD groups to manage role assignments.
-This is applicable to active membership: one group cannot be an active member of another group that is role-assignable.
+In Microsoft Entra ID, role-assignable groups can’t have other groups nested inside them.
+To learn more, see Use Microsoft Entra groups to manage role assignments.
+This is applicable to active membership: one group can't be an active member of another group that is role-assignable.

 One group can be an eligible member of another group, even if one of those groups is role-assignable.

-If a user is an active member of Group A, and Group A is an eligible member of Group B, the user can activate their membership in Group B. This activation will be only for the user that requested the activation for, it does not mean that the entire Group A becomes an active member of Group B.
+If a user is an active member of Group A, and Group A is an eligible member of Group B, the user can activate their membership in Group B. This activation is only for the user that requested the activation for, it doesn't mean that the entire Group A becomes an active member of Group B.